 Critically acclaimed chef José Andrés came to the United States from Spain in 1991 and began a long career of award-winning culinary innovation.
 After the tragic 2010 earthquake in Haiti, Andrés formed the World Central Kitchen (WCK), an organization that provides hot meals to those affected by natural disasters.
 After Hurricane Maria ravaged Puerto Rico in 2017, he gathered 19,000 volunteers to serve 3.5 million meals to distraught residents who had limited access to electricity, clean water, and food.
 In 2019, Andrés fed furloughed workers during a month-long government shutdown.
 “We have shown that there is no place too far or disaster too great for our chefs to be there with a hot plate of food when it’s needed most,” Andrés wrote on the WCK website.
 Andrés has won the James Beard Award for both Outstanding Chef and Humanitarian of the Year and was nominated for the 2019 Nobel Peace Prize.
 These iconic newspaper covers went down in history.

 “We have to be visible.
 We should not be ashamed of who we are.
 We are numerous.
 There are many of us out here.”
-Born in the Bronx in 1951, Venezuelan- and Puerto Rican-American Sylvia Rivera was a LGBTQ rights pioneer.
+Venezuelan- and Puerto Rican-American Sylvia Rivera was an LGBTQ rights pioneer.
 New York City’s Stonewall Inn is now a historic landmark and destination for Pride celebrations, but in 1969, brave patrons like Rivera were resisting an unlawful raid by police.
 The riots at Stonewall were a turning point in history for equal rights.
 Rivera went on to be the co-founder of the Gay Liberation Front.
 The Sylvia Rivera Law Project, which provides legal representation and support to all those in the trans, non-binary, and non-gender conforming communities, was established in 2002 shortly after her death.

 Originally from Puerto Rico, Roberto Clemente Walker came to the United States to play major league baseball in 1954.
 He spent his career as a right fielder for the Pittsburgh Pirates.
 Although he was an elite athlete, achieving more than 3,000 base hits by the end of his career, Clemente faced racial bias in the United States.
 This led Clemente to become an advocate for Latino and Black players’ rights in baseball.
 He died in a plane crash in 1972, en route to bring relief to earthquake-stricken Nicaragua.
 He believed in a life of serving others.
 “Any time you have an opportunity to make a difference in this world and you don’t, then you are wasting your time on Earth.”
 Clemente was the first Hispanic baseball player to be inducted into the MLB Hall of Fame, and he helped pave the way for future generations of Latino ballplayers to join the game.
 Die-hard baseball fans will appreciate these vintage photos.